glenndehaan/unifi-voucher-site/README.md

       UNIFI_USERNAME: 'admin'
       # The password of a local UniFi OS account
       UNIFI_PASSWORD: 'password'
+      # The API Key created on the integrations tab within UniFi OS
+      UNIFI_TOKEN: ''
       # The UniFi Site ID
       UNIFI_SITE_ID: 'default'
       # The UniFi SSID where guests need to connect to (Used within templating and 'Scan to Connect')